pedro742k2/PL-project/README.md

 This is a small project developed on the Programming Laboratories class, in a computer science bachelors course.

+The project consists of a small program that initially writes an array of N (defined **macro** at "functions.h" headers file) elements, given by the user, which are stored to perform certain mathematical operations over them (elements) or the array as a whole.

+Please note that the program itself is in portuguese.

 ## 🗃️ Installation

 To install this project on your machine, clone the repository using HTTPS, SSH or GitHub CLI into a local directory or, alternatively, download the files directly.